 The pavilion type gives rise to a very rational layout, achieving 82% net to gross.
 Cores serves 4 dual aspect flats per floor, in a quadrant arrangement.
 Town houses and inhabited bridges link the pavilions, and enclose a resident courtyard garden.

 We have taken a simple, yet robust attitude towards detailing, using a limited palette of materials – principally facing brickwork together with pre-cast concrete, painted metalwork, natural stained timber, and render, to modulate the building facades and provide character.

-Building works for Phase 2 of Brentford Lock West are well underway as shown in these time-lapse videos from the two webcams on-site.
-Completion will be in Spring 2018.
+Building works for Phase 2 of Brentford Lock West are well underway as shown in this drone footage.
+Completion will be in Winter 2018.